“You are imperfect, you are wired for struggle, but you are worthy of love and belonging.” - Brené Brown

 MEET Jenna

-Jenna lives in Squamish with her partner and her dog, Rowdy.
+Jenna lives in Squamish with her partner, her son, and her dog, Rowdy.
 She loves spending time with the people she loves in the mountains and curling up with a good novel to recharge.
-Jenna is passionate about her community and has lived and worked in Squamish for the past 6 years.
+Jenna is passionate about her community and has lived and worked in Squamish for the past 8 years.

 Jenna is a registered Social Worker in good standing with the BC College of Social Workers (#15335) with a Bachelors and Masters in Social Work.
 Jenna currently offers virtual counselling sessions.

 Jenna has experience working with victims of crime, including domestic violence and sexual assault.
+She also has extensive experience supporting youth and young adults who struggle with anxiety, depression, suicidal ideation, self harm, body image, and substance use.
 She has experience working within the policing system, both through her role as Victim Court Support Worker and RCMP Victim Services Coordinator.
 Jenna enjoys supporting youth and young adults as well as their family systems.

 Jenna draws from Cognitive Behaviour Therapy and Emotion Focused Family Therapy.
 She is trained in Solution Focused Brief Therapy and is grounded in intersectional feminist theory.
-Jenna believes that relationship and connection are integral to the therapeutic relationship.
+Jenna believes that relationship and connection are integral to the therapeutic relationship and the client is the expert in their own healing.

-In addition to her private practice, Jenna works as a youth clinician for the Vancouver Coast Health and Substance Use Team in Squamish.
+In addition to her private practice, Jenna works as a youth clinician for the Vancouver Coast Health and Substance Use Team at the Foundry Sea to Sky.
 Most extended health insurers recognize Jenna’s services.
-Jenna is also registered as an FNHA mental health provider.

 Reach out by email if you’d like to have a 15 minute phone consult to see if Jenna is a good fit for you.